spaceelephant/SESlideTableViewCell/README.md

 The animation of the contents in the cell stops while buttons are displayed.
 This comes from using snapshot to display the existing content in the cell.

+# Aknowledgement

+Thank you for your contribution.
+- @ihomam